 Tracy finished her backstrap woven ikat piece for our current weave-along and Alison has just started out using my book for pebble weave and has made her first band on a loom on which she feels more comfortable…the inkle.
 She followed the instructions for setting up the warp and is using her inkle loom to tension it.

 I think that wraps it up for this week.
 This is what happens when I miss a post….stuff really starts to accumulate but I am so pleased to see the Ravelry guys weaving away and what a treat it has been to be able to weave with four of them right here in Oregon and Washington!
-Hopefully, some of the people who took my classes here who are, in fact, already Ravelry members, will join the Backstrap Group and become active participants…there’s always room for more cheers and encouragement. :-)
+Hopefully, some of the people who wove with me here who are, in fact, already Ravelry members, will join the Backstrap Group and become active participants…there’s always room for more cheers and encouragement. :-)

-I have had a couple of days free to blog, catch up on mail, prepare warps for Texas next week and then I will be meeting with a basketry group on Thursday to talk about simple looms in South America, the weavers who use them and the cloth they create.
-That will be fun and I am looking forward to seeing their baskets.
-We have a small group of talented basket makers in the backstrap group too and I am not one of them!
+I have had a couple of days free to blog, catch up on mail, and then I will be meeting with a basketry group on Thursday.
+I am looking forward to seeing their baskets.
+We have a small group of talented basket makers in the backstrap group too.
+I am not one of them!

 I will see you soon with more backstrap weaving.